-Roofing including roof space

-Repair category 1

-Notes General wear and tear noted to roof coverings, including hairline cracking to verge.
+Roofing including roof space Repair category 1 Notes There is moss growth on the roof tiles and minor missing sections of ridge pointing evident.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.